-MONTGOMERY, Ala, -- Negroes liv-

-Protests, Answers About

-Renewal in Montgomery

-paced back and forth last Monday inside the terminal.

-In a small room that opened onto Runway 7, there were more plainclothes officers, accompanied by several ruled that Dr. King and seven others armed, helmeted sheriff's deputies.
-All this law was waiting for the Rev.

-"None of the three bulletins issued

-over a period of several years to residents in this area by the local Urban

-Redevelopment office gave information

-or indication that there would be the acquisition of property for Alabama State

-"Due to the acute shortage of adequate housing for Negroes in Montgomery," said the petition, "there seems

-to be little logic in displacing persons

-presently living in above-standard

-housing, with only the hope of relocating them . . . in segregated housing developments located mostly on the outer

-them into neighborhoods vacated by

-Mrs. Wright said the charges in the

-(CONTINUED ON PAGE TWO, Col. 2)

-College," the petition charged.
+MONTGOMERY, Ala, -- Negroes livand Clyde or the Mafia gun shells), and four city policemen Negro ministers, flying in from Atlanpaced back and forth last Monday inside the terminal.
+In a small room that opened onto Runway 7, there were more plainclothes officers, accompanied by several armed, helmeted sheriff's deputies.
+All this law was waiting for the Rev. "None of the three bulletins issued over a period of several years to residents in this area by the local Urban Redevelopment office gave information or indication that there would be the acquisition of property for Alabama State In any case, it added, other land could "Due to the acute shortage of adequate housing for Negroes in Montgomto be little logic in displacing persons presently living in above-standard housing, with only the hope of relocating them . . . in segregated housing de- Mrs. Wright said the charges in the (CONTINUED ON PAGE TWO, Col, 2) College," the petition charged.